akvorado/akvorado/console/data/docs/02-configuration.md

       paths:
        - /tmp/flow1.raw
        - /tmp/flow2.raw
+    - type: file
+      decoder: sflow
+      paths:
+       - /tmp/flow1.raw
+       - /tmp/flow2.raw
   workers: 2
 ```

 Without configuration, *Akvorado* will listen for incoming
-Netflow/IPFIX flows on a random port (check the logs to know which
+Netflow/IPFIX and sFlow flows on a random port (check the logs to know which
 one).

 ### Kafka